MBP-Tech-Talks/MBP-Tech-Talks.github.io/2018-2019/index.md

 ---
 # 2018 - 2019 Tech Talks

-In this folder you can find all the presentations for the 2018-2018 academic year.
+Here you can find all the presentations for the 2018-2018 academic year.

 ## Presentations